FAQ - Employment Equity/Equal Opportunity

 Where do I find specific information on Employment Equity/Equal Opportunity policies?

-The Office of Employment Equity is now the Office of Equal Opportunity.
-For specific policies, please visit the Equal Opportunity website:
+The Office of Equal Opportunity is now the Civil Rights & Compliance Office (CRCO).
+For specific policies, please visit their website: https://crco.calpoly.edu/

 What is Assembly Bill 1825 Sexual Harassment Prevention Training?